binxio/cfn-package-composer/README.md

        upload the provided Files to the S3 bucket without zipping them.
        When `true`, you can reference the created zip file location with `!GetAtt 'MyComposedPackage.Message'`.
+- S3Key
+    - If omitted, the file name will be generated dynamicly.
+If you specify this property, the file name is you spefified is used.
+E.g.: "foobar.zip"

  The Files array contains strings in a particular format.
 Each string is constructed as follows: